-Full of protein from the chana dal (split chickpeas) and a hint of sweetness from the sweet potato, this creamy chowder is hearty and delicious!
+Full of protein from the chana dal (split chickpeas) and a hint of sweetness from the sweet potato, this creamy vegan chowder is hearty, delicious, and 100% dairy-free!

-Rinse Chana dal and remove any pebbles or unsightly peas.
-In a large pot, soak the dal in about 4 cups of room temperature water for 1 1/2 – 2 hours or hot water for 1 hour.
+Soak dal: Rinse Chana dal and remove any pebbles or unsightly peas.
+In a large pot, soak the dal in about 4 cups of room temperature water for 2 hours or hot water for 1 hour.
 Drain water.
 If using yellow split peas, skip this step.

-In same pot, heat oil/water over medium heat, add bell peppers, jalapeno, onion and thyme, saute for 5 minutes, stirring frequently.
+Saute veggies: In same pot, heat oil/water over medium heat, add bell peppers, jalapeno, onion, and thyme, saute for 5 minutes, stirring frequently.
 Remove sauteed vegetables to the colander with the chana dal and potatoes, set aside.
 Don’t worry about getting every vegetable out of the pot.

-In same pot, over medium – low heat, add flour and 1/3 cup of milk, whisk well until it thickens and lumps are barely visible, stirring continuously, slowly add in the remaining amount of liquids, stirring continuously, continue to heat over medium-low, lumps with dissolve completely as the liquid warms up.
+Make soup base: In same pot, over medium heat, add flour and 1/3 cup of milk, whisk well until it thickens and lumps are barely visible, stirring continuously, slowly add in the remaining amount of liquids, stirring continuously, continue to heat over medium-low, lumps with dissolve completely as the liquid warms up.
 Careful to not boil or milk will begin to curdle.
 Continue to stir and heat until liquids begin to thicken about 7 – 10 minutes.

-Add in the Chana dal and vegetable mixture, heat over low until everything has warmed, about 10 minutes.
-Taste for seasoning, adding salt as needed, remove bay leaves and discard.
+Simmer: Add in the Chana dal and vegetable mixture, heat over low until everything has warmed, about 10 minutes.
+Taste for seasoning, add salt as needed, remove bay leaves, and discard.

 Serve with crusty bread or oyster crackers and a sprinkle of parsley over top.